 Although working as a dancer is always thrilling, Kyla also enjoys the role of choreographer.
 As a choreographer, she has produced her own work with Dance Key West, including eight evening length shows, multiple dance films, and countless projects.
 Some of her other favorite choreography credits include "OK Toilet Bowl" (part of a children’s music project, FOREVERYWHERE, by STEVENSTEVEN - Steve Burns of Blue’s Clues + Steven Drozd of The Flaming Lips), and Five Course Love directed by Moritz von Stuelpnagel at The Red Barn Theatre.
 Most recently, Kyla had the pleasure of choreographing and performing in Prime Time, a new musical by Blake Hunter (Who's The Boss?) and Charles Lindberg, directed by Murphy Davis, with music direction by Debra Barsha.

 In Fall 2021, Kyla joined the teaching staff at Grace Lutheran School in Key West.
-She is thrilled to share her love of dance with the amazing children of GLS.
+She is thrilled to share her love of dance with the children of GLS.

 Some of Kyla's favorite theatrical roles include Elaine in The Graduate & Columbia in Rocky Horror (both directed by Rich Simone), Kitty in The Drowsy Chaperone (directed by Danny Weathers), and Lois/Bianca in The Key West Pops' concert version of Kiss Me, Kate (directed by Lee Roy Reams).